OlivaDJonathan/joffroy-endpoints/README.md

 In the NuGET package manager console make sure to add the migrations and update the database so that the project can connect to it

 Make sure to run the project in `IIS Express` for swagger and testing purposes

+## Known issues

+-Using an MVC controller instead of an Onion arquitecture (Still rest API tho)

+-Having code in Program.cs that could have been in an injectable service

+-Not using Entity Framework validators to verify the data is correct and won't cause issues

+-Not using wrappers to pass the data